 - At the Vigil Mass on Saturdays at 5:30 pm, one of the Cathedral Cantors leads the assembly in song.

-- The Stational Mass at the Cathedral takes place on Sundays at 10:00 am.
-The Cathedral Schola Cantorum leads the assembly in song.
-The Schola Cantorum is open by audition, and interested members can contact the Cathedral's Director of Music, Dr. Rudy de Vos.
+- The Solemn Mass at the Cathedral takes place on Sundays at 10:00 am.
+The Cathedral Choir and Schola Cantorum supports the music at this liturgy, and sings from September through June.
+The Cathedral Choir is open by audition, and interested members can contact the Music Office.

 - At all major diocesan celebrations that take place at the Cathedral (such as Chrism Mass and Ordinations) the Diocesan Festival Choir supports the assembly in their song.
 Our choir is made up of members from across the Diocese of Oakland.
 At these major celebrations, led by the bishop, priests, readers, and deacons, support is given by servers, musicians, and the most important choir of the diocese—the assembly of often over 1,000 congregants—who thunder in unison, “Thanks be to God, Alleluia and Amen.”